Chapter 33: Fable

 He turned around a corner leading into a mini corridor going into the men's restroom.

-I strode behind him silently and set up the signs that Aarei had in place to keep everyone out for the full half hour that we were there.
+I strode behind him silently and set up the signs that Aarei had in place to keep everyone out for the full 20 minutes that we were there.
 I didn't look at it, but I'm sure it said something about maintenance and to please use the facilities upstairs.

 The bathroom was long and too white to be considered a place people piss in.
 Stalls and urinals lined the right wall as sinks claimed the left.

-He looked up at me from the sink.
+He looked over at me from the sink.
 "Do I know you?"

-Mankoy held his bleeding face, too shocked to scream for help yet as he tried to scoot away.
+He held his bleeding face, too shocked to call for help yet as he tried to scoot away.

 Aarei got on top of him and covered his mouth.
 "If you scream, I'm going to make a bloody mess of you," he whispered darkly to him.
 He had him well pinned and scared shitless.
 He let go of his mouth.
 "Remember me?"